Kinetic Monte Carlo

 C2: Schlögl model

-Solution the Schlögl model are given in $DISCHARGE_HOME/Exec/Convergence/KineticMonteCarlo/C2
+Solution the Schlögl model are given in $DISCHARGE_HOME/Exec/Convergence/KineticMonteCarlo/C2.

 For the Schlögl model we solve for a single population \(X\) with the reactions